 WHAT IS ANAPLASTOLOGY?

-Anaplastology is a specialized healthcare field focused on providing custom (patient-specific), restorative prostheses for patients impacted by disfigured or malformed anatomy of the face or body, resulting from cancer, trauma, or congenital origin.
+Anaplastology is a specialized healthcare field focused on providing custom (patient-specific), restorative prostheses for patients who experience loss or alteration of anatomy of the face or body, resulting from disease, trauma, or congenital origin.

 Images courtesy of Prosthetics at Graphica Medica, Minnesota, USA